Design of new resonant haloscopes in the search for the darkmatter axion: a review of the first steps in the RADES collaboration: Envisaged Work

-The volume can be greatly increased if high multi-cavities are used.
+The volume can be greatly increased if many cavities are used.
 Since our operation mode is the $TE_{101}$, the detection frequency is independent of the cavity height, depending only on its width and length.
 In this way, the haloscope height can be increased until it reaches the magnet bore diameter.
-However, mode clustering around the $TE_{101}$ mode will appear due to the new resonant $TE_{1n1}$ and $TM_{1n1}$ modes (with $n=1,2,3,..$) for very high cavities.
-We are now studying the proper combination of different ports of the haloscope that can alleviate this clustering and make possible this increase of volume without distorting the mode $TE_{101}$ resonance.\\
+However, mode clustering around the $TE_{101}$ mode will appear due to the new resonant $TE_{1n1}$ and $TM_{1n1}$ modes (with $n=1,2,3,..$) for very large numbers of cavities.
+We are now studying the proper combination of different ports of the haloscope that can alleviate this clustering and make possible this increase in volume without distorting the mode $TE_{101}$ resonance.